JuampaBaquero/JuampaBaquero/README.md

 ## What I'm building

-- **A quantum circuit simulator** — a simulator-based on the IBM Quantum Circuit Simulator
+- I'm working on a project of data analysis of the traffic in a specific point in Bogotá, my city
-- Stack: Python - JavaScript - fastAPI and Quisquit learning
+- *stack*: python, connection to APIs, use of open data (TomTom), numpy, pandas and more
 ---

 ## A bit more about me